ykai16/diHMM/README.md

 We applied the improved diHMM algorithm here to generate the multi-scale chromatin state annotations for the 127 human reference epigenomes in the [Roadmap and ENCODE consortia](http://www.roadmapepigenomics.org).
 Detailed information of the information on the 127 epigenomes can be found at [this site](https://egg2.wustl.edu/roadmap/web_portal/meta.html).

 ## Accessing the multi-scale chromatin state maps in the 127 epigenomes
-We generated the chromatin state maps at the nucleosome (200bp resolution) and domain (4kb resolution) level.
-These maps can be freely downloaded from [here](https://www.dropbox.com/sh/85nxvu1hiwhwm9r/AAB0pQFvwD1KRqpwOOHf6A_Xa?dl=0).
+We generated the chromatin state maps at the nucleosome (200bp resolution) and domain (4kb resolution) level, which can be freely downloaded from the table below.
+After unzipping, those maps can be directly uploaded to genome browsers (e.g IGV) for visualization.

+To see full meta information about each reference epigenome, please visit [here](https://docs.google.com/spreadsheets/d/1yikGx4MsO9Ei36b64yOy9Vb6oPC5IBGlFbYEt-N6gOM/edit#gid=15).

 | Epigenome   ID (EID) | Nucleosome                                                                                                  | Domain                                                                                                  |        GROUP     |        Standardized Epigenome name                               |        ANATOMY     |
 |----------------------|-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|------------------|------------------------------------------------------------------|--------------------|